Pseudo-Geometric Strongly Regular Graphs with a Regular Point: Regular points in pseudo-geometric graphs

 For $s>t \geq 2$, the known generalized quadrangles of order $(s,t)$ with a regular point all have $s=q^2$ and $t=q$, for prime powers $q$.
 They are the Hermitian quadrangles $H(3,q^2)$, and other duals of generalized quadrangles of type $T_3(O)$, where $O$ is an ovoid \cite[p.~34]{PT}.
 When $O$ is not an ellipic quadric (i.e., the dual is not the Hermitian quadrangle), then $q$ must be even.
 The only known other ovoids are the Tits ovoids, which exist for $q=2^h$, $h$ odd and $h>2$ \cite[p.~35]{PT}.

 Bamberg, Monzillo, and Siciliano \cite{BAMBERG2021281} construct an imprimitive $5$-class association scheme on the second subconstituent of $H(3,q^2)$, for odd $q$ (we note that for $q=2$, the parameters of their scheme are not feasible).
 Their scheme is a fission scheme of the above $4$-class scheme, where $B_4$ is fissioned (and hence it has the same quotient scheme).
 They prove (with reference to a very technical result) that in this case $\hat{B}$ is isomorphic to the bilinear forms graph $H_q(2,2)$.
-We confirmed that this is also the case for $q=2$ and $q=4$, but we have no proof for other even $q$.
-We leave this as a problem to the interested reader:

-\begin{problem} Show that the bilinear forms graph $H_q(2,2)$ is isomorphic to the graph defined on the hyperbolic lines of $H(3,q^2)$ through a fixed isotropic point $v$, where two such hyperbolic lines are adjacent if there is a totally isotropic line not containing $v$ that intersects both hyperbolic lines. \end{problem}
+Pavese (personal communication, April 12, 2022) showed that this is the case for all prime powers $q$ using the well-known dual description of the Hermitian polar space.

-The bilinear forms graph $H_q(2,2)$ is the subgraph of the Grassmann graph $J_q(4,2)$ induced on the vertices that intersect a fixed plane $\pi$ trivially (thus, this strongly regular graph is itself the second subconstituent of a strongly regular graph).
+The bilinear forms graph $H_q(2,2)$ is the subgraph of the Grassmann graph $J_q(4,2)$ induced on the vertices that intersect a fixed plane ($2$-space) $\pi$ trivially (thus, this strongly regular graph is itself the second subconstituent of a strongly regular graph).
 It has automorphism group $\PGaL(4,q)_{\pi}\cdot 2$ (where subscript-$\pi$ denotes the stabilizer of $\pi$).
 It has two types of maximal cliques (like the Grassmann graph), every edge being in exactly one of each type.
 One kind consists of the planes containing a given line, and the other kind consists of the planes contained in a given $3$-dimensional space.
 The index-two subgroup $\PGaL(4,q)_{\pi}$ fixes the type of a clique, whereas its (nontrivial) coset interchanges the two types of cliques.
 For details, see \cite[\S 9.5A]{BCN}.

 Let us now indeed consider the collinearity graph of $H(3,q^2)$, and view it as $\G = \G(\cH,\cI,\phi)$.
-Then $\cI$ is isomorphic to the incidence relation of vertices and one type of cliques of the bilinear forms graph $H_q(2,2)$ (at least, for odd $q$).
+Then $\cI$ is isomorphic to the incidence relation of vertices and one type of cliques of the bilinear forms graph $H_q(2,2)$.
 Let $\sigma$ be an automorphism of the corresponding bilinear forms graph $H_q(2,2)$ that fixes the type of a clique.
 Then $\sigma$ is a collineation, so by Lemma \ref{lem:cosets}, $\G^{\sigma}$ is isomorphic to $\G$.

 On the other hand, if $\sigma$ is an automorphism that interchanges the two types of cliques, then the vertices in the second subconstituent $\G^{\sigma}_2(v)$ are not contained in any maximal clique (of size $q^2+1$) because the other type of cliques in the quotient graph do not correspond to lines of the generalized quadrangle.
 It follows that we can construct one, and by Lemma \ref{lem:cosets} only one, new graph in this way.